Skip to content

 The “Inconsistent” Creator

 Five posts in week one.
 Three in week two.
 Two-week disappearance.
 Burst of activity.
 Disappears again.
 Subscribers never know what to expect — so they cancel.
 Platforms reduce algorithmic reach.
-This pattern is visible in analytics within the first month.
+This pattern shows up in analytics within the first month.

 The “One Channel” Creator